 - The Survey analyses and gives reasons for many issues happening around.
 Deep knowledge of the current policies and programs of the government also helps an aspirant to write meaningful essays.

-- Furthermore, the issues appraised in the Economic Survey and reforms suggested are often implemented by the government in the future initiatives.
+- Furthermore, the issues appraised in the Economic Survey and reforms suggested are often implemented by the government in future initiatives.
 A good example of this would be the Direct Benefit Transfer (DBT), which was suggested in previous Economic Surveys and has been implemented by the government.

-- Good phrases from the Survey and use of appropriate language can be used in the exam to fetch a high score.
+- Good phrases from the Survey and the use of appropriate language can be used in the exam to fetch a high score.
 For example – “Good economics is good politics”, “twin balance sheet problem”, “translating potential into actuality” “ Chakravuyh challenge”, etc.

 - Adding important and relevant facts and figures significantly boost marks in General Studies Paper-III.

 - Students should not miss reading the Economic Survey if they wish to clear the UPSC Prelims, as many questions are seen to be directly taken from this document.